-Goliath grouper approached extinction in the southeastern United States (SEUS) by the late 1980s, leading the National Oceanic and Atmospheric Administration (NOAA) and the State of Florida to protect them by 1990.
+This paper addresses bycatch of the Atlantic Goliath Grouper (Epinephelus itajara,) the largest reef fish in the Atlantic Ocean, reaching lengths of 2.5 m (Heemstra and Randall 1993).
+E. Itajara approached extinction in the southeastern United States (SEUS) by the late 1980s, leading the National Oceanic and Atmospheric Administration (NOAA) and in the State of Florida to protect them by 1990.
 Both overfishing and the loss of mangroves, the primary juvenile habitat, contributed to this decline (Koenig et al. 2020).
 Limited recovery occurred in the 20 years following the closure, although this was not the event that prompted the International Union for Conservation of Nature (IUCN) to change its listing from "critically endangered" in all parts of its western Atlantic range in 2011 (Craig 2011), to "vulnerable" in 2018.
 This change resulted from a modification in data interpretation rather than a change in population status (Bertoncini et al. 2018).

-The goliath grouper population is now suffering yet another decline (Coleman et al. 2023, Locascio et al. 2023).
-Contributing factors include red tides, continued loss of essential juvenile habitat, severe cold-weather events (which tropical species like goliath grouper, snook (Centropomis undecimalis), and others cannot withstand (Coleman et al. 2023)); and bycatch by commercial, charter, and recreational fisheries.
-Add to this a directed fishery for juveniles that opened in Florida in March 2023 (Coleman et al. 2023), and bycatch mortality becomes an even greater concern.
+The E. itajara population is now suffering yet another decline (Coleman et al. 2023, Locascio et al. 2023).
+Contributing factors include red tides, continued loss of essential juvenile habitat, severe cold-weather events which are lethal to tropical species like E. itajara, snook (Centropomis undecimalis) (Coleman et al. 2023) and bycatch by commercial and recreational fisheries.
+Add to this a directed fishery for juveniles that opened in Florida in March 2022 (Coleman et al. 2023), and bycatch mortality becomes a significant issue.

-Estimating capture-release mortality is difficult because of the range of factors that contribute to it, including hook-induced tissue damage, depth of capture, and fisher handling time.
+Estimating capture-release mortality across fishing gears and times is difficult because of the range of factors that contribute to this mortality.
+We have already mentioned hook-induced mortality, depth of capture, and fisher handling time.
 To these we add predation on exhausted fish post-release and improper or lack of venting.
-Venting is a practice used by fishers to release gas confined in the swim bladder of fish reeled to the surface rapidly from depth.
-It involves inserting a syringe or trocarcannula through the body wall into the swim bladder, releasing the gas confined therein, and allowing the fish to descend to the bottom (Drumhiller et al. 2014).
-Stevely et al. (2014) have been strong proponents of educating fishers in the use of these devices.
-They conducted a study on fish descent after capture by hook-and-line, primarily focusing on red grouper (Epinephelus morio) and demonstrated that 60% of the fish captured could not descend when taken from water depths as shallow as 18 m (Figure 2).
-Unvented fish typically float on the surface after release if captured at depths greater than 30 m (Collins 2014).
-If they float for extended periods of time, they experience damage to their eyes and skin from the sun and are highly vulnerable to predation.
-Most die.
+Venting is a practice used by fishers in which a syringe or trocar-cannula is inserted through the body wall into the swim bladder, releasing the gas confined therein, and allowing the fish to descend to the bottom (Drumhiller et al. 2014).
+Unvented fish typically float on the surface after release if captured at depths greater than about 30 m (Collins 2014).
+If the fish float for extended periods of time, they experience damage to their eyes and skin from the sun and are highly vulnerable to predation.